jlevy/kash/src/kash/docs/markdown/topics/b2_workspace_and_file_formats.md

 File formats and conventions:

-- The workspace directory should have a `.kb` suffix, such as `fitness.kb`.

 - A workspace holds items.
   Items are simply files.
   Files in a workspace are organized into folder by type, including resources, notes,